 Before making an order or authorizing any custody agreement, the court may consider additional factors, such as the child’s preferences or the testimony of an assigned child psychologist.

 At What Age Can a Child Decide Which Parent to Live With in NY?

-Additionally, the child is no longer subject to an order of custody and can decide where they want to live.
+Additionally, the child is no longer subject to an order of custody and can decide where they want to live once they reach 18.